SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 #### Upload goal

-Microservice upload goal is responsible for deploying the microservice to a server.
+The upload goal is responsible for deploying the microservice to a server.

-There are three options to configure server url and credentials:
+There are three options to configure the server url and credentials:

 * _settings.xml_ - Maven global configuration placed at *~/.m2/settings.xml*
 * _pom.xml_ - Maven project configuration file
 * Command line

-All three ways can be used together, i.e. a goal partially can be configured in the _settings.xml_ and partially in the _pom.xml_.
+All three ways can be used together, e.g. a goal partially can be configured in the _settings.xml_ and partially in the _pom.xml_.
 In case of conflicts, the command line configuration has the highest priority and _settings.xml_ configuration the lowest.

 To upload a microservice to the server you need to configure the following properties: